 Step #1: Heal Your Emotional Wounds so You Can Excavate Your Authentic Self.

-It was the late 1990’s and I had just ended a relationship with Karl.
+It was the late 1990’s and I had just ended an emotionally abusive relationship.
 I was exhausted from all the conflicts.
 My two Siamese cats were dying.
 That may not sound like a big deal to you, but they were my steadfast cherished friends for 14 and 16 years.
 They welcomed me home every day and slept with me every night.
 They were there for me when no one else was.
 Peri-menopausal mood swings, tears, hot flashes and insomnia were my daily companions.

 I didn’t know it at the time, but these crises were just what this highly sensitive person needed to help birth her Authentic Self.